texstudio-org/texstudio/utilities/manual/source/configuration.md

 ## Configuring the language set-up
-TexStudio supports language checking for spell-checking and grammar checking.
+TeXstudio supports language checking for spell-checking and grammar checking.
 Further more a thesaurus is offered for selected languages.

 ![Configure Language](images/configure_language.png)